Kinglord/ComfyUI_Prompt_Gallery/README.md

 ## Usage
 - Click on any image in the gallery to copy its prompt tags to the clipboard to paste into your workflow.
+  - You can also select a node in your WF you want to send the text to "automagically" for super easy prompt building!
 - Add some images to the sidebar yourself via the Custom category.
 - You can also drag and drop images with embedded workflows onto the canvas to load their workflow.
 - With some editing can support other YAML files, if you're cool like that.